mrbazzan/cs50/README.md

   `makefile001` introduces make and Makefile

+- Extern
+  -
+  - `extern` keyword in C is used to force declaration of a keyword that was defined elsewhere.
+It should be used in the header file and not the source files.

+  - `extern/` directory gives an example of how it is used.

 - Function Pointers
   -
   - What is a function?
 It's a block of code with a name.
 It